catherineagl/restaurant_page/README.md

 # restaurant_page
-project from The Odin Project
+restaurant page made with HTML, CSS & JavaScript using Webpack from The Odin Project Curriculum